A Therapeutic Approach to Yoga

 What is Yoga?

-Forget everything you think you know about yoga!
 Despite popular belief, the goal of yoga is not simply to achieve a pose, or asana.
 Instead, the postures are tools to help you dive deeper into your yoga practice and explore the mind-body connection.

 Many centuries ago, the sage Patanjali transcribed the Yoga Sutras, which serve as foundational guidelines for practicing yoga.
 Interestingly, the sutras rarely mention the poses most commonly practiced in the West.
-In fact, asana is just one of the eight limbs of yoga.
+In fact, Asana is just one of the eight limbs of yoga.

 If you’re interested in learning more about the true essence of yoga, I’ll go deeper into each limb below to help you understand the full practice beyond the poses: